unitiweb/helm-ctrl/README.md

 ```

 The filter matches against both the command name and its description, so `helm help browser` would surface any command with "browser" in its `desc`.

+Note: help still requires a config file in the current directory.
+If no config file is present, helm-ctrl exits before rendering help.

 ---